-Do note that successful proposals generally emerge after extensive discussions with us, and our templates must be used for submission of bids.
-For bids of up to £500k, we would not expect the level of detail provided in bids for larger sums of funding.

-- 15. Our bidding template must be used for formal bids when submitting for final assessment.
-Bids will initially be considered by the Research England Executive to ensure that key points in the development of the bid have been addressed.
-Once we are content with the bid, it will proceed for consideration by the Executive Chair, RED Fund Panel or Research England's Council depending on amount of funding requested and potential risk.
-We will write to bidders to advise them of recommendations and decisions. - 16.
+- 15. If we advise that a proposal can proceed to a full business case, then applicants should complete the template provided refinement of draft business cases is often needed before submission to the panel. - 16.
+The bidding template will need to include: - a.
+A suitable start date that considers timescales for any post panel due diligence, and length of time to assemble the project team. - b.
+A proposed funding profile that matches a realistic forecast for project spend. - c.
+A set of success criteria (KPIs) against which we will monitor progress of the project. - 17.
+For bids of up to £500k, we would not expect the level of detail provided in bids for larger sums of funding. - 18.
+Bids will initially be considered by the Research England officers to ensure that key points in the development of the bid have been addressed.
+Once we are content with the bid, it will proceed for consideration by the Executive Group, RED Fund Panel or Research England's Council depending on amount of funding requested and potential risk.
+We will write to applicants to advise them of recommendations and decisions. - 19.
 The table below shows the routes of approval for all project proposals invited to proceed to full bid:

 Funding thresholds Approval route Bids up to £500k Executive Chair approves/declines on the basis of advice from the Research England Executive Group.

-Bids of £501k to £5M Fund Panel recommendation to the Executive Chair Bids above £5M Research England Council decision based on advice from the Fund panel.
+Bids of £501k to £5M RED Fund Panel recommendation to the Executive Chair Bids above £5M Research England Council recommendation to Executive Chair based on advice from the RED Fund panel.

-- 17. Scrutiny at these levels ensures appropriate oversight over processes, including: ensuring broad consistency in treatment across providers and proposals; fit with the fund's priorities and policies; and the reasonableness of financial and investment cases.
-This process also helps to identify any areas for amendment or further work, and propose additional terms and conditions before the final decision to fund or not is made. - 18.
-We will take account of risk and may escalate bid assessment to the higher approval route and/or add additional terms and conditions or monitoring requirements to manage higher risk projects.
+- 20. Scrutiny at these levels ensures appropriate oversight over processes, including: ensuring broad consistency in treatment across providers and proposals; fit with the fund's priorities and policies; and the reasonableness of financial and investment cases.
+This process also helps to identify any areas for amendment or further work, and propose additional terms and conditions before the final decision to fund or not is made. - 21.
+We will take account of risk (to Research England or to project delivery) and may escalate bid assessment to the higher approval route and/or add additional terms and conditions or monitoring requirements to manage higher risk projects.